CXwudi/personal-blog-source/content/posts/2022/vocaloid-entry-guide/listen-old-songs/index.en.md

 ### Idea

 The idea is simply.
-Famous Vocaloid songs made the history of Vocaloid.
-So by listening these famous Vocaloid songs in the chronological order, and also searching stories behind these famous Vocaloid songs, we can get a feeling of how Vocaloid history goes.
+Since it is those famous Vocaloid songs made the history of Vocaloid, we hope that by listening these famous Vocaloid songs in the chronological order, we can somehow get a feeling of how Vocaloid history goes.
+Of course it is not that simple, but listening these songs is a good start.

 Talking about a list of famous Vocaloid songs, [Hall of Legend](https://dic.nicovideo.jp/a/vocaloid%E4%BC%9D%E8%AA%AC%E5%85%A5%E3%82%8A) is the best candidate.
 It is a list of songs with 1,000,000 views on [Niconico](https://www.nicovideo.jp/).
 Here is the list of Hall of Legend: